ikn/gw2-tools/gw2-dpsreport/README.gw2-dpsreport.md

 # Wish list

-- determine and display whether the last attempt was a success (if the API exposes this information)
 - proper option handling / error checking / logging
 - option to change the day start/end time
 - option to adjust small-file thresholds